MetaMask/metamask-extension/README.md

     - `yarn build:test:flask` for flask build
     - `yarn build:test:mmi` for mmi build
     - `yarn build:test:mv3` for mv3 build
+3. Start a test build with live changes: `yarn start:test` is particularly useful for development.
+It starts a test build that automatically recompiles application code upon changes.
+This option is ideal for iterative testing and development.
+This command also allows you to generate test builds for various types, including:
+    - `yarn start:test` for main build
+    - `yarn start:test:flask` for flask build
+    - `yarn start:test:mv3` for mv3 build

+Note: The `yarn start:test` command (which initiates the testDev build type) has LavaMoat disabled for both the build system and the application, offering a streamlined testing experience during development.
+On the other hand, `yarn build:test` enables LavaMoat for enhanced security in both the build system and application, mirroring production environments more closely.

 #### Running Tests
 Once you have your test build ready, choose the browser for your e2e tests: